 If you have an existing door, simply take measure its width, height and thickness as per the below diagram.
 Please note to measure the height at two points (left and right) and measure the width at three points (top, middle and bottom).
-Use largest of the points to determine the size of the door required.
+Use the largest of the points to determine the size of the door required.

 If you have an existing door frame but without an existing door, you can measure the height and width between the insides of the frame.
 Please note to measure the height at two points (left and right) and measure the width at three points (top, middle and bottom).
-Use largest of the points to determine the size of the door required.
+Use the largest of the points to determine the size of the door required.

-Once the size is determined, you can choose a door which matches nearest to your door measurements, rounding up.
+Once the size is determined, you can choose a door that matches nearest to your door measurements, rounding up.
 Remember you can always trim down the door but cannot grow it!
-Ideally, there should be a 2mm gap around the top and side of door from the frame – flat penny is a good way to measure this.
+Ideally, there should be a 2mm gap around the top and side of the door from the frame – flat penny is a good way to measure this.

 Step 3 – Measuring the hinge positions

 Hold the door inside the frame using wedges & penny to have equal gaps around it.
 How?
-Partially hammer four nails into the frame at the depth of the door to stop it falling through.
+Partially hammer four nails into the frame at the depth of the door to stop it from falling through.
 The door needs to have a gap beneath it to insert two wedges or screwdrivers underneath to keep it in place.

 Mark the position of existing hinge cut-outs at both top and bottom (and middle if three hinges are used).
 If it is a new door frame, measure 5 inches from the top of the door for the top hinge and 10 inches away from the bottom for the bottom hinge.